Indrikoterio/inferencilo/README.md

  mother(Gina, $Child)
 ```

+Note: The 'anonymous variable' must also begin with a dollar sign: $\_.
+A simple underscore '\_' is treated as a Constant.

 ## Application / Limitations

-Inferencilo's inference engine implements a back-chaining algorithm.
+This inference engine implements a back-chaining algorithm.
 It was designed primarily to solve problems of logic.

-In Inferencilo, numbers are defined as Constant objects, which is inefficient.
-Because of this, it should <b>not</b> be used for number crunching.
+Numbers are implemented as Constant objects, which enclose Strings.
+Because of this, Inferencilo should <b>not</b> be used for number crunching.
 It is OK to include simple arithmetical functions in the knowledge base, such as 'greater than or equal':

 ```
 voter($P) :- $P = person($_, $Age), $Age >= 18.
 ```

-But writing rules to implement a quick sort algorithm, for example, would be difficult, and the algorithm would be horrendously inefficient.
+But writing rules to implement a quick sort algorithm, for example, would be horrendously inefficient.
 Do not use the inference engine to solve such problems.
-Write sorting algorithms in Java; you can pass the sorted data to the inference engine.
+Write sorting algorithms in Java code; you can pass the sorted data to the inference engine.

 ## Requirements